wiseman-timelord/AllTexConF04-Ps/README.md

 Still being created, not even done the basic testing...
 - REad up on current stage, and progress, main.ps1 and processor.ps1 are mostly complete.
 - check and enhance, psd1 integration optimally to assist the recording of progress, listing of files etc.
-- fix the batch to run the ps1.
 - Setup fake data dir etc, Test, Testing results into updates for scripts, complete scripts.
 - Compile 7za into a portable single executable, and host on github, then include in downloader, to be able to upload project to Nexus.